Ahmed-Khaled-1271999/OOP-Sports-Game-Ticket-Reservation-System/README.md

 # OOP-Sports-Game-Ticket-Reservation-System
+Sports Game Ticket Reservation System is an application that helps sports’ fans to reserve their places in their favorite games (national or international).
 The System includes:
 • A Game has a unique generated code, location (stadium name), date, number of  seats in each category …etc.
 • A Seat has a number and price depending on its location whether in 1st category,  2nd Category or 3rd Category.